sprtd/token-staking/README.md

 # Staking Contract

 Staking contract allows users to deposit `mUSDT` in return for `rToken` as rewards.
-Each staker earns `rToken` pro rata the size of their `mUSDT` stake to the total amount of `mUSDT` stake per time
+Each staker earns `rToken` pro rata the size of their `mUSDT` stake in relation to the total amount of `mUSDT` staked per time

 #### Reward Token Calculation